jameshenderson12/jameshenderson12/README.md

 <!--![](https://estruyf-github.azurewebsites.net/api/VisitorHit?user=jameshenderson12&repo=jameshenderson12&label=Profile%20Page%20Visits&countColorcountColor&countColor=%237B1E7A)
 -->
 <!--## A bit about me...-->
-Hello!
-Originally from Scotland, I work at the University of Nottingham developing software applications and learning resources for various Erasmus+ projects.
-I graduated from Edinburgh Napier University in 2008 as a software engineer although I also have over a decade of experience in designing and building educational resources for healthcare students.
+Hello, I'm James!
+I work at the University of Nottingham developing software applications and learning resources for various Erasmus+ projects.
+I am original from Scotland and graduated from Edinburgh Napier University in 2008 as a software engineer.
+I have over a decade of experience in designing and building educational resources for healthcare students.
-- 🔭 I’m currently working on Erasmus+ projects
+- 🔭 I’m currently working on Erasmus+ projects (CEPEH, CoViRR, HEALINT4ALL, TOTEMM)
 - 🌱 I’m currently developing resources using chatbot, VR, 360&deg; technologies
 - 💬 Ask me about anything related to digital/online learning and pedagogy
 - ⚽ My hobbies include football, music, coding, gaming and eating pizza!